hughjonesd/rcheology/README.md

 Where the data comes from
 -------------------------

 Versions 3.0.1 and up are installed from the [CRAN apt repositories for Ubuntu Trusty Tahr](https://cran.r-project.org/bin/linux/ubuntu/trusty/).
+Note that version 3.5.0 has yet to arrive.

 Versions 2.5.1 to 3.0.0 are built from source on [Ubuntu Lucid Lynx](https://hub.docker.com/r/yamamuteki/ubuntu-lucid-i386/).